Transfers control to a target instruction when two unsigned integer values or unordered float values are not equal.

 [Visual Basic] Public Shared ReadOnly Bne_Un As OpCode [C#] public static readonly OpCode Bne_Un; [C++] public: static OpCode Bne_Un; [JScript] public static var Bne_Un : OpCode;

 The following table lists the instruction's hexadecimal and Microsoft Intermediate Language (MSIL) assembly format, along with a brief reference summary:

 |40 < int32 >||bne.un target||Branch to the target instruction at the specified offset if two unsigned integer values are not equal (unsigned values).|

 The stack transitional behavior, in sequential order, is:

-The following Emit method overload can use the bne.un opcode:
+The following Emit constructor overload can use the bne.un opcode:

 Platforms: Windows 98, Windows NT 4.0, Windows Millennium Edition, Windows 2000, Windows XP Home Edition, Windows XP Professional, Windows Server 2003 family